zozzlethena/docs/pages/tokenomics.md

     options={{
         title: "Bribing, Voting and Rewards Timeline",
     }}
-    width={"100%"}
+    width={"80%"}
   />
 </Bleed>

 ## Whitelisting

-While it is free and permissionless for everyone to create a liquidity pool, these pools do not have a gauge.
-The process of getting a gauge is called _whitelisting_.
+While Velodrome supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
+The protocol will launch with an extensive list of pre-whitelisted tokens including those from partner protocols.

-This is necessary in order to avoid situations where a holder of 100% supply of a token receives 100% emissions for the same liquidity pool.
+Any `$veVELO` holder with >0.1% of `$veVELO` supply can request additional tokens by creating a _whitelist_ gauge, for which `$veVELO` voters will vote to approve or reject the proposed request.

-`$veVELO` holders with a 0.1% of `$veVELO` supply can request a new gauge for a specific token, and by extend, its liquidity pool. `$veVELO` voters can next vote to approve or reject the proposed request.
+This process necessary to avoid situations where a holder of 100% supply of a token receives 100% emissions for the same liquidity pool.

 By default, a request is approved if the quorum is not met.

-## The Commissaire
+## Commissaire

-Requirements for whitelisting are critical to ensuring that the protocol cannot be exploited by actors attempting to game emissions.
-The Commissaire was created exactly for this mission!
+Requirements for _whitelisting_ are critical to ensuring that the protocol cannot be exploited by actors attempting to game emissions.

-The Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges or vote down whitelisting requests.
+To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges or vote down whitelisting requests.

-The Commissaire will be initially formed by seven members from the Velodrome team and prominent figures within the Optimism community.
+The Commissaire initially formed by seven members from the Velodrome team and prominent figures within the Optimism community.